code4people-org/miracles-app/README.md

 ## ✨ Features

-- **Interactive World Map**: Explore miracles on a beautiful Leaflet-based world map
+- **Interactive World Map**: Explore miracles on a beautiful Leaflet-based world map with 5 different map styles
 - **Miracle Sharing**: Submit your own miracles with photos, videos, and YouTube links
 - **Social Features**: Upvote, comment, and share miracles with the community
 - **Privacy Controls**: Choose from public, anonymous, or blurred location options
 - **Smart Filtering**: Filter by category, time range, and proximity
 - **Authentication**: Secure login with email/password or Google OAuth
 - **Content Moderation**: Built-in reporting system for inappropriate content
+- **Multi-language Support**: Available in 10 languages (EN, ES, FR, DE, PT, IT, JA, KO, ZH, AR)
+- **Map Type Selection**: Choose from OpenStreetMap, Voyager, Positron, Dark Matter, or Satellite views
+- **Help System**: Built-in help and guidance for new users
 - **Responsive Design**: Works beautifully on desktop and mobile devices

 ## 🚀 Quick Start